Babson Elective Abroad Course Administrator Opportunity

 In order to ensure the highest standards of risk management on these courses, Babson sends each faculty with one course administrator.
 Course administrators are generally full-time administrators or faculty members at the college.
 While the faculty member is the country and topic expert, the administrator’s role is to provide logistical support, be knowledgeable about Babson policies and procedures, and to be available for managing emergencies in conjunction with the faculty.

-The administrator role is key in assisting in the event of a student illness or emergency, ensuring that the faculty can focus on their teaching.
+A key role of the administrator is to assist in the event of a student illness or emergency, ensuring that the faculty can focus on their teaching.
 In this role, the administrator is expected to develop their knowledge of the countries visited and find opportunities to share their experiences with the broader campus community, reinforcing campus internationalization, and raising the profile of the lead faculty and the corresponding course.

 We are pleased that you are interested in pursuing the opportunity to be a Babson Elective Abroad Administrator.
 The role as administrator on a Babson Elective Abroad is both challenging and rewarding, as well as an opportunity to develop professionally and personally.
 There are four steps you should complete as you consider whether this opportunity is right for you: